Philippines men's national under-19 basketball team: 2002 ABC Under-18 Championship

 During the 2002 ABC Under-18 Championship held in Kuwait City, Kuwait from December 16–26, 2002, the Philippines failed to get past the SEABA qualifiers where it ended a dismal fourth place, preventing the youth team to participate.

 2002 SEABA Under-18 Championship

 Philippines roster at the 3rd SEABA Under-18 Championship:

 2000 ABC Under-18 Championship

 During the 2000 ABC Under-18 Championship held in Kuala Lumpur, Malaysia from July 18–27, 2000, the Philippines were not able to join in the tournament; they participated instead at the 2000 ABC Under-20 Championship in Qatar.

 1996 ABC Under-18 Championship

 Philippines roster at the 14th ABC Under-18 Championship:

 1996 SEABA Under-18 Championship

 Philippines roster at the 1st SEABA Under-18 Championship:

 1992 ABC Under-18 Championship

 Philippines roster at the 12th ABC Under-18 Championship:

 1990 ABC Under-18 Championship

 Philippines roster at the 11th ABC Under-18 Championship:

 1989 ABC Under-18 Championship

 Philippines roster at the 10th ABC Under-18 Championship:

+1986 ABC Under-18 Championship

+Philippines roster at the 9th ABC Under-18 Championship:

+1979 FIBA Under-19 World Championship

+Philippines roster at the 1st FIBA Under-19 Basketball World Cup:

+1972 ABC Junior Championship

+Philippines roster at the 2nd ABC Junior Championship:

+1970 ABC Junior Championship

+Philippines roster at the 1st ABC Junior Championship: